 I give a glance on my left-hand side.
 I see a steep drop that goes on dozens if not hundreds of meters.
-I want to stare these impressive sandstone mountains competing for height with treetops, but in reality I should be looking at my feet.
+I want to stare at these impressive sandstone mountains competing for height with treetops but in reality, I should be looking at my feet.
 One wrong step could be my last one.

 Day trip from Prague to paradise